otaviokmkm/TheChessMMORPG/manual.md

  - Press F6 to stop the running server task (or stop debugging if active).

 Changelog
+- World: Added forest tilemap with a large pond; water is impassable.
+Server now streams `tiles` and `resources` to clients.
+(2025-08-16)
+- Resources: Trees and rocks spawn across grass.
+They block movement and are gatherable (G key or right-click); each gather reduces HP; removed when depleted.
+(2025-08-16)
+- Tick rate: Server tick speed set to 1 second.
+(2025-08-16)
+- UI: Removed grid lines; added resource rendering with HP pips.
+(2025-08-16)
-- Core: Increased tick duration to 3 seconds.
+- Core: Reverted tick duration back to 1 second and implemented a drift-compensated scheduler.
+Disabled verbose debug logs by default to prevent slow ticks.
 Prevented multiple units from occupying the same tile; simultaneous player collisions resolve deterministically.
 Slimes remain peaceful until attacked, then aggro.
 (2025-08-16)
 - Bugfix: Added server-side enforcement to relocate any monster overlapping a player to the nearest free tile each tick (and after admin wipes).
 (2025-08-16)
 - Combat: Players now take damage from AoE effects (friendly fire/PvP enabled).
 (2025-08-16)
 - Combat: Player death/respawn implemented.
 Respawn at (1,1); if a slime is at spawn, respawn is lethal immediately.
 (2025-08-16)